 What is diabetes?

-Inside the human body, just behind the stomach, is a gland called the pancreas.
+Inside the human body, is an organ, tucked under the liver, called the pancreas.
 The pancreas produces insulin, which is essential when regulating blood sugar levels.
 Insulin ensures that the glucose (sugar) we get from food can travel from the blood to the cells.
 The cells are where glucose becomes energy.
 Diabetes occurs when something interrupts this process.
 It can be because the body does not produce enough insulin, or it can be because the insulin does not function properly.

 The two main types of diabetes are type 1 and type 2.
-A third, less common type is gestational diabetes, which can develop during pregnancy.
 Detection of diabetes is carried out with a blood or urine test.
 Symptoms include tiredness, muscle and weight loss, blurred vision, slow healing cuts, increased urination (especially at night), and itching around the genitalia.

 Longer-term effects of diabetes can include the development of other serious conditions such as strokes, heart disease, kidney disease, nerve damage, hearing loss, foot problems and eye problems (including blindness).
 The diagnosis and treatment of diabetes should happen as soon as your loved one shows symptoms.
 Enlisting the support of a home carer can help your loved one maintain positive habits and manage some of the symptoms of diabetes.

-The majority of those living with diabetes have type 2, and it is most likely that older people will develop this type of diabetes.
-Understanding type 2 diabetes is an integral part of elderly care.
-Type 2 diabetes is the easiest to prevent and manage, but it can take a long time to diagnose because the symptoms are so general and can be associated with natural ageing.
+The majority of people with diabetes have type 2, and it is most likely that middle-aged and older people will develop this type of diabetes.
+Type 2 diabetes is the easiest to prevent and manage, but it can take a long time to diagnose because the symptoms are so general.

 Causes of diabetes